jbryer/medley/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# medley: Predictive Modeling for Missing Data
+# medley: Predictive Modeling with Missing Data

 <!-- badges: start -->